 Sometimes Christians suffer for their own errors and mistakes.
 Such suffering does not honor the Lord.
 If we suffer because we violate the law, physically assault someone or make some stupid decision, then we should not be surprised or upset.

 For it is better, if God should will it so, that you suffer for doing what is right rather than for doing what is wrong.
-(NASB) 1 Pet.
-3:14-17
+1 Peter 3:14-17 (NASB)

 It is important to remember that a number of people like the Jesus who loves everyone, including all the children of the world, but not the Jesus who claims to be God.
 For example, most people like the following two passages where Jesus talks about love: